mainej/schema-voyager/doc/sources.md

                                       :system "my-system"}}]})
 ```

-This pulls and classifies all the `:db/ident`s from the database.
+This extracts all the `:db/ident`s from the database.

-By default, it does not extract any supplemental schema, though it can.
+> By default, it does not extract any supplemental schema, though it can.
-See the docs on [Datomic inference](/doc/datomic-inference.md) for details, being sure to heed the warnings.
+> See the docs on [Datomic inference](/doc/datomic-inference.md) for details, being sure to heed the warnings.
-Generally, you should prefer "file sources" with supplemental schema over Datomic inference.
+> Generally, you should prefer "file sources" with supplemental schema over Datomic inference.

 Since not all projects that use Schema Voyager will need to connect to Datomic, it is not one of the default dependencies.
 This can lead to errors when ingesting from a Datomic source.